ucsdlib/data-gis-lab/tutorials/readme.md

-Find tutorials created by the Data & GIS Lab at UC San Diego.
+Rutorials created by the Data & GIS Lab at UC San Diego to support your use of data and geospatial tools.